Everything you need to know about airline bereavement fares

 Final thoughts: Airline bereavement fares

-As you can see, which airlines offer bereavement fares varies.
+As you can see, what airlines give bereavement discounts varies.
 Even if you cannot find information about a carrier’s policy online, it’s best to call and explain the situation to see if there is any flexibility they can offer, such as waiving change fees for your return flight, if needed.
 You may also be surprised to find reasonably priced airfare at the last minute, and sometimes even promotions.

-Start your search now.
-Skyscanner can help you find the best flight, hotel, and car rental deals.
+Skyscanner can help you find the best flight, hotel, and car rental deals for your next trip.

 Latest articles